lisaGUZZI/SoftMorph2/README.md

 This repository contains the code for probabilistic and differentiable morphological filters.
 * `SoftMorph_2D.py` : 2D operations for Erosion, Dilation, Opening, Closing and Skeletonization
 * `SoftMorph_3D.py` : 3D operations for Erosion, Dilation, Opening, Closing and Skeletonization
-* `butterfly_segmentations.zip` : Corrected segmentation masks for the Butterfly dataset from
+* `butterfly_segmentations.zip` : Corrected segmentation masks for the Butterfly dataset from the [Leeds Butterfly Dataset](https://www.josiahwang.com/dataset/leedsbutterfly)

 ## Usage
 ### Input image format